vcj/vcj.github.io/index.md

 <img src="images/3 polygons.jpg?raw=true"/>
 <br><br>
 Since it's election day, I figured it was only right to do a set of congressional district polygons.
+<br><br>
 Data from <a href="http://cdmaps.polisci.ucla.edu/">http://cdmaps.polisci.ucla.edu/</a>, typeface is again <a href="https://www.sarahbellmaps.com/typography-for-topography-belltopo-sans-free-font/">BellTopo Sans</a>.

 ### November 2: Lines